museumcomputernetwork/mcn-2020-git-haiku/index.md

-High up in the trees
+MCN '20
-Is also changed to another
+A frog jumps in -
-Mogami River.
+Come to rest our necks